-Should you choose to appeal, an attorney can file these appeals and submit all the paperwork for you, so nothing gets overlooked.
-While we recommend hiring an attorney for appeals, we also think it is important for claimants to understand each step.
+Should you choose to appeal a SSD denial, an attorney can file these appeals and submit all the paperwork on your behalf, so nothing gets overlooked.
+While we recommend hiring an attorney for appeals, we also think it is important for claimants to understand each step of the process.

-Should you hire an attorney at this level, they will file all of the appeal paperwork, as well as request additional medical records to be evaluated in the reconsideration.
-Unless you submit new medical evidence that shows a severe worsening of your conditions, you are unlikely to be approved for benefits at this level.
+Should you hire an attorney at this level of the appeal process, they will file all of the appeal paperwork, as well as request additional medical records to be evaluated in the reconsideration.
+Unless you submit new medical evidence that shows a severe worsening of your conditions, you will likely not receive approval for benefits at this level.
 In fact, about 87% of cases are denied at the reconsideration level.
 And it is unlikely that your medical records will show that because a reconsideration review typically takes place only weeks after your initial decision.

 If you are denied, you will receive another denial notice, and you can move forward with the next step in the appeals process.

 To request a hearing before an administrative law judge, you need to file form HA-501.
 As with a reconsideration, you need to file the appeal within 60 days.
 Your claim will be assigned to a judge, and your hearing will be held at the SSA Office of Hearing Operations (OHO).

 At this level, you may have to complete medical exams with evaluators contracted with SSA, your judge may ask certain witnesses to attend your hearing to testify, and all evidence must be submitted 5 business days before your hearing date.

 Again, should you hire an attorney, they can file this appeal for you.
 At Kapor | Davis & Associates, not only will we do that, but our attorneys will inform you of any scheduled appointments, order all of your medical records, meet with you directly to get a handle on your disabilities, build a strong case to present before your assigned judge, and meet with you about 10 days before your hearing to walk you through the process and answer any and all of your questions.